-Our Surrogate’s Court Litigation lawyers are frequently retained in controversies and litigation over lifetime transfers of assets by a decedent.
-Such transfers are often in direct contravention of provisions of a decedent's Will or Trust Agreement.
-We represent clients on both sides of the issue, sometimes representing a fiduciary seeking to collect assets in an estate or trust that were allegedly a voluntary lifetime gift.
+Our Surrogate’s Court Litigation lawyers represent clients in Property Turnover proceedings in the Surrogate’s Court.
+These proceedings often involve controversies and litigation over lifetime transfers of assets by a decedent.
+Such transfers are often in direct contravention of provisions of a decedent’s Will or Trust Agreement.
+We represent clients on both sides of the issue.
+Sometimes we represent a fiduciary seeking to collect assets in an estate or trust that were allegedly a voluntary lifetime gift.
 Sometimes, we represent a recipient of such gifts.

 The rhetorical question: when is a gift not a gift?
 A gift is invalid and can be set aside when the decedent either lacked the capacity to make a gift or the gift was the product of someone’s undue influence or fraudulent conduct.
 An example of an invalid gift is when property is transferred through a power of attorney document, and the agent under the power of attorney document either lacked authority to make a gift or the transfer was not in the decedent’s best interest.